 This is how you can create a backup ad in Google Ad Manager:

 - Go to the Google Ad Manager home page, and click Inventory > Ad Exchange rules > Ad types & backup ads.

 - Select the inventory type (Display) and create a new style, or you can even use an existing one.

 - Configure the targeting criteria of the ad inventories.
 And select the Ad types based on your requirement.

 - Now, select what you want to display – Show blank space or Show other ads from another URL.
 And, Save the settings.

 Repeating again, the backfilling of a remnant ad inventory can be done by any advertiser or demand partner.
-All it requires is passing their ad tags as passbacks in the set-up.
-There are a few publishers who even run affiliate marketing banners on their unsold inventories.
-What are you using to backfill the remnant inventories?
-Let us know in the comments.
+All it requires is passing their ad tags as passback in the setup.
+A few publishers even run affiliate marketing banners on their unsold inventories.